cesarbarbero/programas-para-predecir-COVID-19/README.md

 METHOD
 Raw mortality data from COVID-19 (deaths per day) are adjusted with a Gaussian integral function (func).
 The function was obtained by symbolically integrating (Euler) the Gaussian function and adding an integration constant (norm).
 Data (Y) is entered from CSV files as deaths per day that are added to obtain the sum of deaths for that day.
-Data (X) is entered as the number of days from an initial date (March 9 for Argentina) in which there were still no deaths.
+Data (X) is entered as the number of days from an initial date (22nd january) in which there were still no deaths.
 The program generates an adjustment graph and prediction of the evolution of the total number of deaths.
 It also generates a graph that shows the number of deaths per day to detect the moment of maximum mortality and graphs the experimental data.
 As can be seen, the daily death toll presents a lot of sampling variation.
 Initially, the daily death toll was adjusted and gives similar results but with worse statistics given the variation.
 In addition, the number of infected persons is predicted by dividing the number of deaths with the mortality rate.
 Two scenarios are proposed: a) low mortality (South Korea) and high mortality (Italy).